Saturday, January 30, 2016

 Aesthetics

-Visually, Navy Seals is a babe with gorgeous graphics that ooze a retro style that I really admire.
+Visually, Navy Seals is a babe with gorgeous graphics that ooze a retro style I admire.
 I love the beautiful character animation as you run, leap, climb and sneak about.
-Each level compliments the environment and feels like something from a movie, a cheesy 80s B-Movie!
+Each level compliments the environment and feels like something from a movie, a cheesy 80s B-movie!
 Heck, even the screen showing me dead is great.
 Yep, I said that.

-Sound effects do their job very well and the music is a cool chiptune to bop along to.
+Sound effects do their job very well and the music is an excellent chiptune to bop along to.
 Liking it a lot!!

 Hey, it's time for a screenshot.
 How about one you will see a lot?
 Here you go...